HieuHuynh2348/rsi-mfi-trading-bot/ANALYZER_COMMAND_GUIDE.md

 ## 💡 Use Cases

 ### 1. Pre-Trade Analysis
-Before entering a position, check `/analyzer SYMBOL` to see if all indicators align.
+Before entering a position, check `/BTC` (or any symbol) to see if all indicators align.

 **Example Decision Flow:**
 ```
-/analyzer BTCUSDT
+/BTC
 → PUMP: 85% ✅
 → RSI/MFI: BUY (3/4) ✅
 → Stoch+RSI: BUY (4/4) ✅